Taylour Paige: Career

 Paige has been featured in commercials and advertising campaigns for Transamerica, Best Buy, McDonald's, Adidas and Just Dance 3 following her stint as a Laker Girl.
 Her first film role was in High School Musical 3: Senior Year (2008), where she was a featured dancer.

 After appearing in small roles in several short films, Paige starred as Ahsha Hayes in the sports drama television series Hit the Floor (2013–2018).
 She left the show in 2016 after three seasons.

-In 2016, Paige starred as the eponymous character in Canadian filmmaker Stella Meghie's directorial debut Jean of the Joneses.
-The film was met with positive reviews.
+Also in 2016, Paige starred as the eponymous character in Canadian filmmaker Stella Meghie's directorial debut Jean of the Joneses, which was met with positive reviews.
 She had a supporting role as Cathy Volsan-Curry in the crime drama film White Boy Rick (2018), which was met with mixed reviews.
-Paige has made guest appearances in the thirteenth season of Grey's Anatomy and Ballers.
+During this time, Paige made guest appearances in the thirteenth season of Grey's Anatomy and Ballers.

 Paige had her breakthrough role as the titular character in the black comedy crime film Zola (2020).
 The film and her performance earned rave reviews, and earned Paige the Independent Spirit Award for Best Female Lead.
 That same year, Paige had a supporting role as Dussie Mae in the drama film Ma Rainey's Black Bottom, which was met with critical acclaim and earned her an NAACP Image Award nomination for Outstanding Supporting Actress in a Motion Picture.

 In May 2022, Paige made her music debut by contributing to rapper Kendrick Lamar's fifth studio album Mr. Morale & the Big Steppers on the critically-acclaimed track "We Cry Together", earning a Grammy Award nomination.
 She then co-starred alongside Lamar on its short film adaptation in September.
 In November, Paige was featured in Barbadian singer Rihanna's fourth installment of her Savage X Fenty Show.

-Upcoming projects

-In May 2021, Paige landed the female lead opposite Peter Dinklage and Jacob Tremblay in the upcoming superhero film The Toxic Avenger for Legendary Entertainment.
-On August 23, Deadline Hollywood reported that she closed another deal with Legendary to star in the upcoming comedy film Brothers.
-In March 2022, Paige signed on to star alongside Vito Schnabel in the upcoming dark comedy film The Trainer.
-In September, she joined the cast of the upcoming action comedy film Beverly Hills Cop: Axel Foley, where she will star alongside Eddie Murphy and Joseph Gordon-Levitt.
+Paige landed the female lead opposite Peter Dinklage and Jacob Tremblay in the superhero film The Toxic Avenger for Legendary Entertainment, released in 2023.
+She joined the cast of the action comedy film Beverly Hills Cop: Axel F, starring alongside Eddie Murphy and Joseph Gordon-Levitt, which was released in 2024.
+Also in 2024, she starred in the comedy film Brothers and the dark comedy film The Trainer.

+Paige stars in the HBO supernatural horror television series It: Welcome to Derry which is based on Stephen King's novel It (1986) and serves as a prequel to the films It (2017) and It Chapter Two (2019).
+She will star in the science fiction comedy film I Love Boosters.

 Personal life

 From May 2019 to August 2021, Paige was in a relationship with actor Jesse Williams.
 On October 5, 2022, she married fashion designer Gary "Rivington Starchild" Angulo after sharing their engagement two weeks prior.
+She has one son, born in 2025.